aditya-hari/drs-11.github.io/content/test/aws-alldocs.md

 ## Amazon AWS deployment

 This is a guide for deploying, configuring and administrating CC Repository on Amazon Web Service.
+Contractual obligations.

 ## Server Architecture